▸ About this calculator

 Calcium/Phosphate Compatibility

 Calcium and phosphate compatibility results are estimates only.
-The Anderson et al. 2022 equations provide a mathematical model based on empirical precipitation data, but actual solubility in a compounded bag depends on many factors including temperature, order of mixing, pH, specific salt forms used, and exact stock concentrations at your institution.
-Results should always be reviewed by a compounding pharmacist familiar with your institution’s PN preparation protocols.
+Actual solubility in a compounded bag depends on temperature, order of mixing, pH, specific salt forms used, and exact stock concentrations at your institution.
+Results should always be reviewed by a compounding pharmacist.

-Ca:Phosphate molar ratio is displayed alongside the compatibility check for reference.
+Ca:Phosphate molar ratio is displayed alongside the compatibility check.
 A ratio of 1.3:1 to 1.7:1 (Ca:PO₄, molar) is generally recommended for neonatal PN, though this should be interpreted alongside absolute doses and clinical context.

 References

 - Anderson C, et al. Calcium and Phosphate Solubility Curve Equation for Determining Precipitation Limits in Compounding Parenteral Nutrition.
-JPEN J Parenter Enteral Nutr.
+JPEN.
 2022.
 PMID: 36340622

 - Fitzgerald KA, MacKay MW.
 Calcium and phosphate solubility in neonatal parenteral nutrient solutions containing TrophAmine.
 Am J Hosp Pharm.
 1986;43(1):88–93.